AntreasAntoniou/ninja-tutorial/POST.md

 This tutorial includes a simple 'from-scratch' project as well as one 'incremental' project to demonstrate time-saving features of Ninja.

+Note: You'll need CMake to be installed to build the project.
+Please follow the instructions at https://cmake.org/install/ to install CMake.

+For Linux users this can be done with a single command in your terminal `sudo snap install cmake --classic`, and on Mac-OS with `brew install cmake`.

+#### Creating a project from scratch

 So let's get started!

 1. Clone the repository: `git clone https://github.com/AntreasAntoniou/ninja-tutorial.git`